ecourtenay/docker-samba/README.md

 # docker-samba
-Docker container to run a Samba server - based on [original image from Peter Boyd](https://gitlab.com/MrFlibble/docker-samba)
+Docker container to run a Samba server - based on [original image from Peter Boyd][forked-from]

+Image includes [wsdd][wsdd] which enables the Samba server to be found by Web Service Discovery Clients like Windows.

 ## Usage